Fred Pattison Piano Competition

 - In lieu of a signature, copy your studio teacher on the email.

 The Fred Pattison Piano Award is awarded to a first-, second-, third-, or fourth-year full-time student enrolled in a Music Degree program, whose principal instrument is piano.
-Fourth year students can only participate if they are returning for a Master of Music program or One-Year Artist Diploma the following year.
+Fourth year students can only participate if they are returning for a Master of Music program the following year.
 Repertoire is limited to solo piano works only; concertos are not permitted.

 The competition consists of two rounds: